Dress Me Slowly

+Recording

+"Beautiful Girl", "Watcha Doin' To Me" and "Kick a Hole in the Sky" were all recorded around 6 months after the album was nominally finished, because the band had written them in the interim and simply wanted to include them in the final package.

 Having signed with an American label, the band was asked to record demos for the first time, and linked with new producers.
 Tim Rogers said, "I hated the American guys and the English guys who were asking us to modernise our sound.
 We're just so unsuited to that.
 I've got the voice of a 12-year-old girl and the mind of a 70-year-old dero.
 But I love that record.
 The actual recording of it with Clif was an absolute joy."